pulse2percept/pulse2percept/doc/users/faq.rst

 .. code-block:: python

     from pulse2percept.implants import ArgusII
+    from pulse2percept.models import ScoreboardModel
     from pulse2percept.stimuli import BostonTrain

+    model = ScoreboardModel(implant=ArgusII())
-    implant = ArgusII(stim=BostonTrain())
+    percept = model.predict_percept(BostonTrain())

-:py:class:`~pulse2percept.implants.ArgusII` comes with an encoder of its own, so the video is encoded on assignment.
+:py:class:`~pulse2percept.implants.ArgusII` comes with an encoder of its own, so the video is encoded for you.
 To say how, give the implant a different one:

 .. code-block:: python